 Towards The Mountain

-Even though this is not something that should have happened, to me or to anyone, it meant that when Coronavirus happened, I had the time and focus to study trauma and its consequences on the body.
+Even though I suffered abuse from my dad at a young age, it meant that when Coronavirus happened, I had the time and focus to study trauma and its consequences on my body, my system .

-I was very humbled to have one of my coastal rock images published in the OPOTY (Outdoor Photographer of the Year) book under the category - Waters Edge.
+I was very humbled to have one of my photos, a coastal rock image, published in the OPOTY (Outdoor Photographer of the Year) book under the category - Waters Edge.

 Doug Chinnery & Paul Kenny.